Jkierem/jazzi/README.md

 await Async.fromCallback((res) => setTimeout(() => res(42),0)).run() // resolves to 42
 ```

+***A Note on the Async constructors***: There is no way to stop a created promise from executing.
+This results in the fromPromise constructor being a sort of eager Async.
+All other constructors are lazy given that they are passed a function that builds a promise as argument.
+So keep that in mind if lazyness is desired

 ## Sum, Mult and Merge Monoids

 `Sum` is the monoid of numbers over addition